garcias/classroom-automation/README.md

 - **Refresh submissions list** for selected assignment
 - **Merge submissions** of Google Docs for selected assignment into a single Doc
 - **Batch assign** multiple assignments for entire course
-- ... or write your own using existing classes and functions
+- ... or write your own using existing classes and functions (documentation coming soon)

 ## Change log